askiiart/docker-tinyfeed/README.md

 **Don't use this**

-Tinyfeed now has its own Docker image and can be run as a daemon, use that imstead.
+Tinyfeed now has its own Docker image and can be run as a daemon, use that instead.

 # docker-tinyfeed